BayuWilantara/BayuWilantara/README.md

 ## PROJECT

-I. Study Acid Stimulation of Bekapai, Handil, and Tambora Field.
+1. Study Acid Stimulation of Bekapai, Handil, and Tambora Field.
-II.
-Study Digital Rock Analysis.
+2. Study Digital Rock Analysis.
-III.
-Study of CO2 Injection of Sukowati Field.
+3. Study of CO2 Injection of Sukowati Field.
-IV.
-Study of CEOR Minas Field.
+4. Study of CEOR Minas Field.
-V. Study of CEOR Bangko Field.
+5. Study of CEOR Bangko Field.
-VI.
-Study of CEOR Rantau Field.
+6. Study of CEOR Rantau Field.
-VII.
-Study of MMP injection fot Jatibarang Field.
+7. Study of MMP injection fot Jatibarang Field.
-VIII.
-Study of Imbibition, Huff and Puff Jirak Field.
+8. Study of Imbibition, Huff and Puff Jirak Field.
-IX.
-Study of Surfactant and Polymer flooding for Jirak Field.
+9. Study of Surfactant and Polymer flooding for Jirak Field.
-X. Study Well Stimulation of Mutiara Field.
+10. Study Well Stimulation of Mutiara Field.